 The Glamann Award is named for Hank Glamann, ACES co-founder and a former national board member.
 The award recognizes people and organizations that have contributed to the Society and the craft of copy editing.
-Each year’s recipient is chosen by the ACES Executive Committee.
+Each year’s recipient is chosen by the ACES Board of Directors.

 The committee chose Buttry as this year’s recipient because of his everlasting willingness to use his time to pass along knowledge to students, editors, journalists and copy editors, and for his longstanding contributions to the Society.

 “You are quality control for the news business and beyond … and I appreciate everything you have done for me, for the news business and the organizations you work for,” said Buttry in his acceptance speech.

 Most recently, he generously donated his time to help with ACES’ plagiarism project.
 Also, he continually promotes the Society’s book, other efforts and the value of being a part of the organization.

 “I have a fondness for copy editing and copy editors … I learned more in my copy editing class than in any other course I took at Texas Christian University back in the 1970s,” Buttry said.

 He has always advocated to bring the copy desk along with the digital movement, and for this, ACES commends him.